 This is the website of the WAVESnz (formerly known as the Immunisation Awareness Society) an organisation run by volunteers.
 It provides information about vaccination to parents and support for parents of vaccine-injured children.
-The site is currently under re-development so does not look as flash as some sites.
 This link http://wavesnz.org.nz/resources/ is particularly useful as it lists a large number of vaccine-related websites and has links to the manufacturers’ information sheets for a lot of the vaccines on the NZ market.

 This is the section of the website of the NZ Ministry of Health that includes the MoH-produced Immunisation Handbook which includes information about different diseases and vaccines.
 Overall, this book tends to downplay the risks of vaccination (see the section below) but still includes a lot of useful information.
 You can download the whole book or just single chapters.

 This is the link on Medsafe website which allows access to the prescribing information for vaccines.
 (To find the vaccine(s) you are interested in, just type the name of the disease (for example “measles” into the search box and you will get a list of vaccines that contain a measles component.)
 The information is intended for health professionals so an online dictionary may be useful for people who are not familiar with medical terminology.